infobyte/faraday/CHANGELOG/current/add_host_tools_history_api.md

-Add api to get what tools impacted in a host
+Add API endpoint to get which tools impacted in a host